-For some, dating follows a cyclical structure that results in bad relationship and heartbreak every time.
+For some, dating follows a cyclical structure that results in bad relationships and heartbreak every time.
 It is easy to acquire bad habits that contribute to a string of unhealthy relationships, and can even prevent us from moving forward with our lives.
-Many of us are guilty of having at least a few negative behavioural patterns that may hinder us finding true love.
+Many of us are guilty of having at least a few negative behavioral patterns that may hinder us from finding true love.
 We will wait around looking for our future partner in the wrong people.
-To maximise chances of finding luck in love, it’s important to take a good look at oneself and our past dating history to truly understand what hasn’t worked in the past and why.
+To maximize the chances of finding luck in love, it’s important to take a good look at oneself and our past dating history to truly understand what hasn’t worked in the past and why.

 This article is not purposed to point the finger or inspire self-blame.
 However, with eyes wide open I hope to encourage you to start making better decisions when it comes to the type of people you spend your precious time with.
 What I’m trying to say, is that if you keep getting burnt by the same flame, maybe it is time to look at the kind of person holding the iron rod.
 That was not a euphemism.

 You’re still at the ‘talking stage’ but you have already planned out your first holiday, wedding and how many children you will eventually have.
 Relax and enjoy things for what they are.
 The whole point of dating is to get to know each other – if you find that you like what you know so far, that’s great!
 However, it’s important to keep a level head and not mix courtship with love.
 You don’t want to get your heart broken now, do you?
 As soon as you start looking too much to the future, you will put unnecessary pressure on the relationship before it has had a chance to begin.
 Don’t get me wrong, it’s nice to get excited in the early stages; but don’t put all your eggs into a basket when you don’t know what it’s made of.

 Do you give yourself enough space after a breakup?